Banff in December 2024: Here’s ALL You Need to Know

 One of my favorite places to head to in Banff in December is Lake Minnewanka.
 It’s lovely to see the whole area covered in snow.
 Lake Minnewanka is likely yet to be frozen, meaning you’ll be able to enjoy the beautiful unfrozen lake dominated by Mount Girouard ahead.

-There are some excellent trails to walk around here in the winter, and if you bring some warm soup or a hot cup of tea, there are even picnic benches around the lake to sit by.
+There are some excellent trails to walk around here in the winter, and if you bring some warm soup or a hot cup of tea, there are even picnic benches around the lake to sit by and warm up.

 Drive the Icefields Parkway

 The Icefields Parkway is considered one of the most beautiful drives in the world.
 It connects Banff to Jasper over a 232 km stretch of double-lane highway.
-I love driving it in the summer, but it’s also wonderful to drive in the winter.
-To see all the peaks topped with fresh snow and the lakes frozen over will make you feel as if you are dreaming.
+I love driving it in the summer, but it’s also wonderful in the winter.
+Seeing all the peaks topped with fresh snow and the lakes frozen over will make you feel as if you are dreaming.

-Even if you aren’t heading all the way to Jasper, it’s worth just driving a portion of the Icefields Parkway to see sights like Bow Lake and Peyto Lake.
+Even if you aren’t heading all the way to Jasper, it’s worth just driving a portion of the Icefields Parkway to see sights like Bow Lake, Peyto Lake, and Mistaya Canyon.

 Pay attention to the road conditions in the winter.
 It’s a road that should only be driven by experienced winter drivers, and winter tires are a must!
 If there’s been recent snowfall or a big winter storm is on the way, you don’t want to be on this road.
 Stay up to date with road conditions on 5.11 Alberta.